-Conservation-minded landowners approached the Trust with an offer to act as “Conservation Buyers”, buying and holding land until the Trust’s fundraising efforts could reimburse them for the purchase price.
-This land acquisition was thusly completed, and an additional block of land was donated to create the above 110 acre McKeon Environmental Reserve.
+After previous owners completed timber harvesting operations and decided to sell the land, conservation-minded landowners approached the Trust with an offer to act as “Conservation Buyers”, buying and holding land until the Trust’s fundraising efforts could reimburse them for the purchase price.
+Land acquisition was thus completed, and an additional block of land was donated to create the 110 acre McKeon Environmental Reserve.

 Recognizing that MWLT engages in varied community-orientated projects, and that these projects most often involve local and regional participants performing educational, experimental, and restorative activities, often in off-trail and other relatively remote areas of the reserve, the traditional activity of hunting would pose an unacceptably high level of risk to these activities.
 Also, motorized vehicles would have a deleterious effect upon various restorative and regenerative efforts in various areas of the Reserve.
 Therefore, the Trust has concluded that a “No Hunting”, “No Trapping”, and “No Motorized Vehicles” policy for the McKeon Reserve is in the best interest of both our vision for the reserve, and MWLT’s primary directives of environmental advocacy and awareness.